khaledmostafaismaiel/Shaheen/README.md

 - [**Draw a 2D lines**](https://github.com/espace/misc/tree/2d-drawing-SpriteKit-ios) to construct a room in 2D space using SpriteKit.

 - [**OpenAI API**](https://github.com/espace/misc/tree/openai-api) to use OpenAI API to call its models.
 Currently, ChatGPT.

+- [**Airbyte Custom Connectors**](https://github.com/espace/misc/tree/airbyte-custom-connectors) An archive for all the developed custom Airbyte connectors using the [Airbyte CDK](https://docs.airbyte.com/connector-development/cdk-python/).